Halsnøy IL

-Halsnøy IL is a Norwegian sports club from Halsnøy in Kvinnherad, founded in June 1940.
+Halsnøy IL is a Norwegian sports club from Halsnøya in Kvinnherad Municipality, founded in June 1940.
 It has sections for football, volleyball and swimming.

 The men's football team play their matches at Nya Myro gressbane, and is currently playing in the Fifth Division, the sixth tier of Norwegian football.

 History

 The club was formed on 14 June 1940 by local football enthusiasts.
 Prior to 1940, there had been several minor clubs on the island, one for each village, but none of them properly organized.
 In the mid-60s, the club registered for official league football and have been playing in the Norwegian football league system ever since.
 The club played in the Third Division (fourth tier) from 2003 to 2005, their highest achievement.
 The club also participated in the qualifying rounds for the Norwegian Football Cup, where they in 2004 eliminated Follese in the first qualifying round before they were beaten by Solid in the next round.
 The next year Halsnøy lost against Hald in the first qualifying.
 After their relegation in 2005, the club has seen hard times, with a lack of players, which eventually led to their relegation to the Sixth Division in 2007.
 The club later won promotion to the Fifth Division where they are currently playing.